BMBIT-oss/PAI_WIKI/Connection-methods.md

 ---

-# IP150 connection
+# IP module connection (IP100, IP150)
-PAI can communicate with the panel using IP150 connection locally or via Paradox Cloud(SWAN).
+PAI can communicate with the panel using IP100 or IP150 connection locally or via Paradox Cloud(SWAN).

 Connection process is reverse engineered from Babyware connection process.
 Unfortunately no public documentation available about this process.